Mafuang Weerapol

+Nopnoi Cherdsuk (นพน้อย เชิดสุข; born June 2, 1955), known professionally as Mafuang Weerapol (มะเฟือง วีรพล), is a Thai former professional Muay Thai fighter.
+He is a former Lumpinee Stadium and Rajadamnern Stadium champion at Bantamweight who was famous during the 1980s.

 Muay Thai career

 Mafuang started fighting in the Surin and Buriram provinces as child, he made his Lumpinee Stadium debut in 1973, winning by knockout.
 He had bad results in his following bouts and ended up going back to the provinces to compete.
 He made his return to Bangkok this time fighting out of the Lukmatulee camp.

 Between 1978 and 1982 Mafung was one of the most dominant bantamweight on the Bangkok stadium circuit.
-He was feared for his punching power which led him to hold the belts from both the Rajadamnern and Lumpinee Satadiums.
+He was feared for his punching power which led him to hold the belts from both the Rajadamnern and Lumpinee Stadiums.
 His dominance saw him defend his belts multiple times and take on handicap fights.

 Mafuang faced Muay Thai legend Samart Payakaroon on June 9, 1981 at the Lumpinee Stadium.
 He lost the fight by decision but their furious encounter was awarded fight of the Year by Muay Thai authorities.

 Samart later described Mafuang as the opponent he was the most afraid of in the ring.